JacopoPan/a-minimalist-guide/Part4-Modifying-AirSim.md

 - In the "World Outliner" level editor (top right by default or under the "Window" menu) search bar, type "Player Start"
 - Click on the "Player Start" result to open the "Details" tab
 - The origin position for AirSim's vehicles is the "Location" under "Transform"
-- If a "Player Start" does not exist, add it from "Modes" tab (on the top left)
+- If a "Player Start" does not exist, add it from the "Modes" tab (on the top left)
 - From the "Window" dropdown menu, click on "World Settings"
 - In the "GameMode Override" dropdown menu, select "AirSimGameMode"
 - Save the project (`Ctrl`+`s`)